 - Warm water: This technique consists of soaking the affected area in warm water.

 - Ice: Placing ice, from time to time, on the affected area can help diminish the swelling.

 - Massage: This type of therapy can be very effective when dealing with trigger finger, but one should always seek professional advice when considering massage therapy.

 - Primrose oil and Vitamin B: This type of treatment can be found in the shape of Vitamin B capsules combined with essential primrose oil.
 Instead of capsules, one can also consume foods that are rich in Vitamin B.

 - Bromelain: This treatment consists of consuming food products rich in bromelain, an enzyme found in pineapple, which stimulates the body’s natural healing process.

 As with any conditions that affect finger and hand mobility, the best way to prevent the development of trigger finger is to avoid overusing the hand.
 If you cannot avoid overusing the hand and you begin to experience stiffness and swelling in the fingers, make sure you get plenty of hand and finger rest.
 Alternating the repetitive activities with pauses can help keep you avoid getting inflamed fingers or irritated tendons.
 Over-the-counter drugs like ibuprofen can be an effective method to reduce inflammation before it becomes worse.

 Do you suspect you might be suffering from trigger finger?
-You can always learn more about this condition and how to treat and cure it by getting in touch with our well-trained specialists at Marina Del Rey Hospital.
+You can always learn more about this condition and how to treat and cure it by getting in touch with our well-trained specialists at Cedars-Sinai Marina del Rey Hospital.